KULeuven-COSIC/TSM/HO_TSM/README.md

 1. **Ensure write permissions**

-   From the artifact root, run:
+   From the repository root, run:

    ```bash
    chmod -R a+rwX .